How To Freeze Cookie Dough

 How to Bake Cookies From Frozen Dough

-When baking from frozen, you can bake up the cookies are you normally would.
+When ready to bake cookie dough from frozen, you can bake up the batch of cookies like you normally would.
 Just leave enough space between the cookies to allow for expansion.
-Add 3-5 minutes baking time from the recipe you are using (so if your recipe calls for baking 8 minutes, aim for 11-13 minutes from frozen).
+Add 3 to 5 minutes of baking time from the recipe you are using (so if your recipe calls for baking 8 minutes, aim for 11 to 13 minutes from frozen).

 How to Bake Cookies From Thawed Dough